Ezine Article Tip

 for the chords, then try the following piano lesson.

-When you strum a guitar you usually play 4 times per measure.
+You usually play 4 times per measure.

 Try it with the piano.
 Play the 3 note C chord 4 times per measure.

 Do this for each measure that you see the C chord above the staff.